Home/Resources/Blog Posts/Brand Perception Surveys: How To Conduct + Questions To Ask

 For instance, a brand perception survey for a hospital should not be identical to that of a restaurant.

-In this stage, our market research company will send the brand perception survey to clients in a Word document.
+In this stage, our market research company will send the brand perception survey draft to clients in a Word document.

 Doing so allows our clients to share feedback or edits before the survey is programmed.
 Once both parties are satisfied with the questionnaire, Drive Research will begin programming and testing.